camila-machado/ACE/README.rst

 or

-* add the command lines to the .bashrc file for permanet solution, and run:
+* add the command lines to the .bashrc file for permanet solution
-* $ souce .bashrc (to execut alterations and make them valid)
+* run in terminal: $ souce .bashrc (to execut alterations and make them valid)

-(**) Run the commands:
+(obs2) Run the commands:
 $ chmod +x bin/ace.py

 Testing